-Each month, we publish a review that covers the most important activities of the last 30 days.
-This month, we talk about attacks on RCS, security vulnerabilities in VNC software, a huge data leak, fscrypt, our recent Mastodon account migration, and more.
+Each month, we publish a review that covers essential activities of the last 30 days.
+This month, we talk about attacks on RCS, security vulnerabilities in VNC software, a massive data leak, fscrypt, our recent Mastodon account migration, and more.

 Always stay in the loop!